 This eligibility section explains who is covered, when, and what to do if something changes.
-We suggest starting with the Eligibility Overview and Changes to Your Information.
-Then, you can use this section table of contents to go straight to the information you need when you need it.

 You'll find an in-depth list of terms in Appendix A. It's a good place to check if you come across a word that is not familiar.
+Please also review the premium payment and grace period details so you don't risk losing your health coverage.